gsirhc/AdvancedTail/README.md

 Or you can be more specific with the "To":  ```trim to: "it rules|it rocks"```

-Now lets say you want to remove the "like this line because" portion of the lines but keep the time:
+Now lets say you want to remove the "We like this line because" portion of the lines but keep the time:

 ```
 [7:10:02pm] We like this line because it rocks and rolls
 [7:10:04pm] And we like this line because it rules and rolls
 ```

-Here you'd use Trim Middle (note the case-insensite modifier to capture 'We' and 'we'):
+Here you'd use Trim Middle (note the case-insensitive modifier ```(?i)``` to capture 'We' and 'we'):

 ```
 trim middle: "(?i)((We).*(because+\s))"